S0NICEURS/Inno-convert-py-apps-to-exe-setup/README.md

----To avoid false positives for nothing!!
+To avoid false positives for nothing!!

 (Just 2 false postitive, which can go up to 5 if you do not follow the steps
 _____________________________________